plausible/docs/docs/users-roles.md

 * Enter the email address of the person you'd like to invite.
 If you invite a new person to Plausible, they will need to register for a Plausible account
 * Assign the role for the invited user.
 You can choose between two different roles:

-1. "**Admin**" gets access to the stats dashboard and can also change the site settings
+1. "**Admin**" gets access to the stats dashboard, can change the site settings and invite other members
 2. "**Viewer**" gets access to the stats dashboard

 :::note